jschnab/data-engineering/etl/load.md

 ### `with` statement

-Connections and cursors are *context managers* and can be used with the `with` statement to terminated a transaction automatically.
-If not exception has been raised within the `with` block, the transaction is committed.
+Connections and cursors are *context managers* and can be used with the `with` statement to terminate a transaction automatically.
+If no exception has been raised within the `with` block, the transaction is committed.
 Otherwise, the transaction is rolled back.